 Face-to-face sofas for a true conversation room

-This is the classic “two sofas across a coffee table” layout.
-It works best when the room is wide enough to keep walkways open.
+This is the classic two-sofas-across-a-coffee-table layout.
+It works best when the room is wide enough to keep walkways open and the sofa seating already fits the way you actually use the room.

 How to set it up well:

-- Center the layout on the rug (even a modest rug helps the arrangement read as intentional).
+- Center the arrangement on the rug so the layout reads as one zone.

 Where it tends to fail:

-An L-shape (two sofas meeting at a corner) is often the most forgiving option because it supports both casual conversation and shared viewing.
+An L-shaped setup is usually the most forgiving option because it supports both casual conversation and shared viewing.

 Why it works: